 - 6 ounces gruyère or Swiss cheese, grated

 - In a medium frying pan over medium heat, melt 2 tablespoons of the butter.
-Add the leeks and cook, stirring frequently, until tender, about 3 minutes.
+Add the leeks and cook, stirring frequently, until wilted and a bit softened, about 3 minutes.
 Set the leeks aside.

 - Rub a 2-quart baking dish or gratin pan with the remaining butter.
 Set the prepared pan aside.

-- Peel the potatoes and cut them into 1/4-inch slices.
+- Peel the potatoes and cut them into 1/4-inch slices (even is more important than thin—if you have a kitchen mandoline, this is a good time to use it, but a sharp knife and a steady hand can also do the job).
 Cover the bottom of the dish with 1/4 of the potato slices and sprinkle with salt and pepper.
 Spread 1/2 of the cooked leeks on the potatoes.
 Layer another 1/4 of the potatoes.
 Sprinkle with 1/2 of the cheese.
 Repeat the potato, leek, potato, cheese layers, sprinkling with salt and pepper at each potato layer that doesn't get topped with cheese.